jhkcia/omdb-search/README.md

-# Getting Started with Create React App
+# OMDB Movie Search

+In this project I crate a React app that does search movies using https://omdbapi.com/ API,it will search for all titles matching user input and displays UI based on output from said API.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was Implemented using [Create React App](https://github.com/facebook/create-react-app),[Type Script](https://www.typescriptlang.org/), [Styled Components](https://styled-components.com/).
+I used TDD approach for this project and used [Cypress](https://www.cypress.io/) for end-to-end tests.

 ## Available Scripts